ecrows/ecrows/README.md

 I currently work for the Government of Canada.
 You can read about my professional work over on my website, [https://ecrows.ai](https://ecrows.ai).
 I'm also a PhD student at the University of Ottawa, where I do machine learning research.

 I enjoy foreign films, play the fiddle, and avidly follow the StarCraft II pro scene.
 I speak English, un peu françis canadien, 和一点中文.
-I draw and make indie games as a hobby -- a couple of which have millions of YouTube views after being played by high-profile streamers (which is still hard for me to believe!)
+I draw and make indie games as a hobby -- some of which you may have heard of!

 ### Collaboration!